kushalpatel0265/Database-Talk/README.md

 - "List all invoices for a specific customer."
 - "Give the artist name who create highest number of albums"

+## Contributing
+Contributions to this project are welcome!
+Please fork the repository and submit a pull request with your features or corrections.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.